What Arsenal's new signing Mari will offer Arteta's defence | Goal.com

 Arsenal’s priority throughout this transfer window has been to bring in a left-sided centre-back.

-The main focus has been on Flamengo’s Pablo Mari, who will soon put pen to paper on a loan deal until the end of the season, and Mykola Matviyenko, the Ukraine international at Shakhtar Donetsk.
+The main focus has been on Flamengo’s Pablo Mari, who has now joined on a loan deal until the end of the season, and Mykola Matviyenko, the Ukraine international at Shakhtar Donetsk.

 Matviyenko ultimately proved far too expensive for this window, with the affordable Mari the far more attractive option for the north London club.